reed-college/cs-virtualmachine/README.md

 The settings can be modified in the Vagrantfile by changing vb.cpus and vb.memory.
 Starting the vm using vagrant up will overwrite any settings you have made in the Virtualbox UI.

-**Note**: I recommend initially setting these values conservatilvely.
+**Note**: I recommend initially setting these values conservatively.
 Setting the vm memory to half of available memory and cpu count to 1 is a good start.
 The values can be increased until a performant virtual machine is configured without degrading performance on the host machine.